Our Plan for Reopening

 If you visit the office during the week for an appointment, you’ll need to wear a face covering in the offices and hallways.

-We’ll have designated seating areas in the Worship Center, with hosts to seat each family group or individual to maintain at least a 6 ft distance.
+When we’re back in the Worship Center, we’ll have designated seating areas, with hosts to seat each group or individual at appropriate distances.

 The services are touchless, so we won’t be handing out programs, or handshakes, or offering plates.
 On Sundays when we take communion, we’ll provide the elements ahead of time in self-contained packages.

-We have increased our already thorough cleaning schedule, and a team will sanitize both venues before each service.
+We have increased our already thorough cleaning schedule, and a team will sanitize rooms before each service.

 Everyone will be directed on how to self-check for symptoms before coming to church, and when you check in, we’ll make sure everyone has done so.
 If you’re sick, please stay home.